EiCHit/Retail-Sales-Performance-Dashboard/README.md

 2. Interact with slicers and filters to explore sales data across different dimensions like time, product category, and region.
 3. Analyze KPIs and charts to gain insights for strategic decision-making.

-## Notes

-- Data is sourced from [mention your data source if any].
-- Designed to help business managers quickly understand sales performance and identify areas of improvement.

 ---

 *Created by Ei Chit Chit Po — Data Analyst*